Tufin/oasdiff/docs/CUSTOMIZING-CHECKS.md

     ./scripts/test.sh
     ```
 3. Make sure that [BREAKING-CHANGES-EXAMPLES.md](BREAKING-CHANGES-EXAMPLES.md) was updated with your use-cases
-4. If your check is optional, also add it to [this list of optional checks](https://github.com/Tufin/oasdiff#optional-breaking-changes-checks)

 ## Example
 See this example of adding a custom check: https://github.com/Tufin/oasdiff/pull/208/files